pekkizen/rtp/README.md

 solved by TFisher function.

 **p.rtp(K, p, stepscale = 1)**
 Rank truncated product p-value by integrand gamma PDF x beta CDF and Riemann sum integral over [0, inf).
 This is a fast, reliable and accurate, enough or more,  function selected from all rtp functions in the R/C++ source code.
+Parameter stepscale affects the integration step size.
+E.g. stepscale = 0.5 halves then default step size and increases accuracy (which mostly is unnecessary).

 ### Reference implementations of p.rtp